Valve Mechanism means simply the sequence of operation of opening and closing of the valve.

-This movement is obtained by rotation of camshaft and cam, which generally runs at the half the engine speed.
+This movement is obtained by rotation of the camshaft and cam, which generally runs at half the engine speed.

 When the engine is started, it gets heated up gradually hence causing the valve stem to expand.

-A valve tappet clearance is always provided to allow the expansion of valve stem and also other parts.
+A valve tappet clearance is always provided to allow the expansion of the valve stem and also other parts.

-This clearance value depends upon the length of the valve, its material and the operating temperature of the engine.
+This clearance value depends upon the length of the valve, its material, and the operating temperature of the engine.

 The tappet valve clearance can be adjusted by rotating the adjusting screw.

-Where adjusting screw is not provided to vary the clearance, it can be increased by grinding the bottom of the valve stem and face or also by using the longer valve.
+Where an adjusting screw is not provided to vary the clearance, it can be increased by grinding the bottom of the valve stem and face or also by using the longer valve.

 Due care must be taken because even a slightly insufficient clearance may lead to the valve not properly resting against its seat as the engine gets heated causing increased noise level and loss of power.

 The clearance provided in the exhaust valve is slightly more than that of the inlet valve.